-State Bank of India Kisan Credit Card- Kisan credit card (KCC) is specially designed for the farmers of the country to provide them financial support.
+State Bank of India Kisan Credit Card- Kisan credit card (KCC) is specially designed for the farmers of the country to provide them with financial support.
 The aim of this scheme is to meet the financial need of the farmers by offering them term loans.

 National Bank for Agriculture and Rural Development developed this model.
 Participatory member banks that provide a card to farmers include various commercial banks, regional rural banks, and state co-operative banks.
-Kisan credit card helps the farmers to get the loan at the time of need without any problem.
+Kisan credit card helps farmers to get loan at the time of need without any problem.

 The card is issued based on certain factors, such as the repayment of previous loans on time and the land assets one holds in his name.
 The basic aim behind the KCC is to ensure that farmers in the country have enough credit in one single window.